Free Government Money for Seniors

 Housing

 If you’re 62 or older and living on a limited income, you may qualify for the Housing Choice Vouchers Program (HCVP).
-Beneficiaries can get up to 30% of their gross income for rent.
+Beneficiaries can receive up to 30% of their gross income for rent.
 Unlike public or subsidized housing projects, you can choose your own housing as long as it meets the program requirements.

 Healthcare